ablestack/reactive-domain-objects/TECHNICAL.md

 #### computeDomainFieldname

-If the names of the Domain Models are predictable, but not the same, a method can be supplied to custom generate the Domain Name properties from the source items.
+If the names of the RDOs are predictable, but not the same, a method can be supplied to custom generate the Domain Name properties from the source items.
 The method has the following signature:

 ```TypeScript
 ({ sourceNodePath, sourcePropKey, sourcePropVal }: { sourceNodePath: string; sourcePropKey: string; sourcePropVal: any }) => string;